jedahan/baculus/applications/design/index.md

 **Hardware**

-The basic hardware design is a lithium ion battery powering a raspberry pi, coordinating a limeSDR, RTL-SDR, and ubiquiti litebeam access point.
+The basic hardware design is a lithium ion battery powering a raspberry pi, coordinating a  and ubiquiti litebeam access point.
 This will create three networks

 1. Iridium network reciever for unconnected nodes to recieve GPS coords
 2. Wifi mesh network for screen-based devices to connect to the map and message board applications for coordinating people and places